Mdthr/alx-low_level_programming/0x0D-preprocessor/README.md

-header file that defines a macro named PI
+program that prints the name of the file it was compiled from, followed by a new line